0xmoei/allora-testnet/README.md

 # Copy the head-id
 cat head-data/keys/identity
 ```
-> this your head-id , you need it in the next step
+> This is your head-id , you need it in the next step

 ![Screenshot_78](https://github.com/0xmoei/allora-testnet/assets/90371338/5c8e4f77-6214-4f65-83e2-359a39aee966)